 The WHS Safe Care Commitment

 WHS is following all state, federal and CDC guidelines to ensure that our hospitals, physician offices and outpatient locations are safe for you.
 We have rigorous infection-prevention protocols in place.
-We require patients to wear masks and staff to wear appropriate PPE; in addition to a number of new measures put in place to protect you and your family.
+We require patients and visitors to wear masks and staff to wear appropriate PPE; in addition to a number of new measures put in place to protect you and your family.
 The safety of our patients, staff, students, and the community remains our top priority.

 So, don’t put your care on hold.